JensRantil/jensrantil.github.io/content/posts/2020-01-12_testing-strategy-over-time/index.md

 wary of such tests and instead prefer unit tests and narrow integration tests.

 But the reality is that none of the engineers are right.
 The distribution of different test types is not fixed.
-Instead, it changes over the life of the software.
+Instead, it changes over the life of a software.
 Initially, when developing a tiny microservice, I found that a single system test gives me huge benefits.
-As my software grows, I implement fewer and fewer system and wide integration tests -- they become increasingly painful to work with!
+As my software grows, I implement fewer and fewer system and wide integration tests -- they become increasingly painful to work with.

 Is there a way to avoid having to change the testing strategy over time?
 Perhaps.
 Avoid introducing complexity or make sure your core developers stay